mehammedb/firstgit/README.md

 we can export functional components using react.memo() to substitute pure class components with functional components(pure class component = memo functional component)

 portal is render component outside of root id, it uses for modal..

+  # DATE

+date from node to datetime: as it is
+date from node to timestamp: as it is but assuming the timezone as system's timezone not regardless of session time zone

+date from itself db to db: bothe takes date as it is like above example. but timestamp here takes timezone from session not system. if we take date now() from itself from db, it will lead us to error if field type is datetime and session is out of our assumption